a-ullmann/PACMAN/README.md

 Animate characters to have a smooth movement.
 Add automatic movement for Pac-Man to resemble the original game.
 Create multiple levels.
-Once the player has finished the first level, they would move on to a new level, perhaps with faster moving ghosts
+Once the player has finished the first level, they would move on to a new level, perhaps with faster moving ghosts.